Synexie/V9000PrinterSDK/README.md

 More product details on http://en.jizankj.com/chanpin/dianzibiaoqian/2017-06-13/222.html#ad-image-0

 The code has been translated into english (UI elements, notification texts, sample receipts and code comments) and migrated from Eclipse to Android Studio 3.

+The code does not include SDK, libraries or samples related to other capabilities of the device (barcode scanning, physical button customization...)